-Patients who decided to undergo bariatric procedure often ask what should be their diet after weight loss surgery and how much should they eat.
+Patients who decided to undergo bariatric procedures often ask what should be their diet after weight loss surgery and how much should they eat.

 There are no clear guidelines how much patients should eat and what diet plan after weight loss surgery they should follow – the topic hotly debated not only amongst patients of various internet forums but also amongst the bariatric surgeons and dieticians themselves.

 Nutrition after weight loss surgery may be tricky – how to provide your body enough of nutrients in an amount of food limited to half or one cup per meal.
-Also, the diet will differ vastly among different types of bariatric surgeries.
+Also, the post weight loss surgery diet will differ vastly among different types of bariatric surgeries.

 Table of contents

 - 1 Diet following weight loss surgery in stages